harbingero/Emulator/README.md

 I have ended up using https://github.com/Baekalfen/PyBoy/blob/master/README.md pyboy program.
 This can allow me to make checks when I want.
 And read states in the game.

+Using https://datacrystal.romhacking.net/wiki/Pok%C3%A9mon_Red/Blue:RAM_map, this will help finding values in memory.
+There'll be a section about half way down that will be useful to checking where we are in the run called Event Flags.
+I can use this to tell it which set of instructions to give it.